astropatel/twinkle/docs/source/input_data.rst

    | 5.9 | 0.01 | 6.2| 0.07 | 4.6 | 0.04 |
    +-----+------+----+------+-----+------+

-The file, shows meta-data for two stars, `Star_ID1`, and `Star_ID2` under the ``MainName`` column.
+The file shows meta-data for two stars, `Star_ID1`, and `Star_ID2` under the ``MainName`` column.
 All the columns up to ``e_B-V`` are not optional.
 This of course implies that the photometric columns are optional.
 You don't technically need to include any photometric bands, besides Johnson `B` & `V` but then you wouldn't get anything modeled.
 So you SHOULD include SOME photometric bands.

 .. important::
     For the moment, one must include the Johnson B and V photometry and uncertainties (``BJm``, ``BJme``, ``VJm``, ``VJme``).

-A full stellar input file can be found at this github link (xxx insert link).
+A full stellar input file can be found in the `project repo here <https://github.com/astropatel/twinkle/tree/master/Inputs_and_Models/StellarInputFiles>`_.
 You'll see a number of different columns that you can use for your simulation.
-The file ``Input_StarFile_Description.xlsx`` contains information for all acceptable meta-data columns in your input stellar file, as well as column `descriptions`, `data type`, `units`, `parameter restrictions`, `examples` of the data, and whether the column is optional for the simulation or not.
-A copy of the file can be found below and at this link (xxx insert github link).
+The file ``Input_StarFile_Description.xlsx`` (also included in the project repo) contains information for all acceptable meta-data columns in your input stellar file, as well as column `Descriptions`, `Data Type`, `Units`, `parameter restrictions`, `examples` of the data, and whether the column is optional for the simulation or not.
+The image and truncated/scrollable table shows what you'll find in the ``Input_StarFile_Description.xlsx`` file.

 .. _input_file_description_image-label: